BHUTAN TOUR AGENCY

 Tentative Dates:

 One of the biggest festivals in the country is the Thimphu Tshechu.
-This Thimphu festival tour is held in the capital city for three days beginning on the 10th day of the 8th month of lunar calendar.
+This Thimphu festival tour is held in the capital city for three days beginning on the 10th day of the 8th month of the lunar calendar.
 This Tshechu is witnessed by thousands of people many of which travel from neighboring Dzongkhags (districts) to attend the festivities.
 The actual Tshechu is preceded by days and nights of prayer and rituals to invoke the gods.

 When it was initiated by the 4th Desi, Gyalse Tenzin Rabgay in 1867 the Tshechu consisted of only a few dances being performed strictly by monks.
 These were the Zhana chham and the Zhana Nga chham (Dances of the 21 Black Hats), Durdag (Dance of the Lords of the Cremation Ground), and the Tungam chham (Dance of the Terrifying Deities).

 Equally important are the Atsaras, who are more than just mere clowns.
 The Atsaras are the dupthobs (acharyas), who provide protection.
-The dances and the jesting of the Atsaras are believed to entrance evil forces and prevent them from causing harm during Tshechus.
+The dances and the jesting of the Atsaras are believed to entice evil forces and prevent them from causing harm during Tshechus.
 Modern Atsaras also perform short skits to disseminate health and social awareness messages.

 To farmers, the Tshechu is also seen as a break from farm life.
 It’s an occasion to celebrate, receive blessings and pray for health and happiness.